 Heigl was actually always polarizing.
 (Like Washington) Her negative reputation preceded her, going as far back as Roswell.

-The Heroes fandom seems to be suffering from this - many fans are very loud about the fact that they preferred the season one style/format over seasons two and three.
+The Heroes fandom seems to be suffering from this — many fans are very loud about the fact that they preferred the Season 1 style/format over Seasons 2 and 3.

 Much like with Mary in Silent Hill 2 it seems the fans can't decide whether the show they loved has been dead for three years, a few months or whether it still lives on.